maulanarachmat/peer_coursera_getdata/README.md

 Finally, create the txt file from this data set using write.table to be save on current working directory.

-To be able to read result of independen data on txt file in R, use the following
+To be able to read result of independent data on txt file in R, use the following

       data <- read.table(file_path, header = TRUE)
       View(data)